Program Date: October 28-30, 2023

-To apply to be a member of Loyola's IFTJ Delegation, please complete the online Loyola IFTJ Delegation Application form before Friday, September 25th at 11:59pm.
-Applicants will be made aware of application decisions by Wednesday, September 30th.
+To apply to be a member of Loyola's IFTJ Delegation, please complete the application on The Bridge by Monday, September 25th at 9:00am.

-For more information about joining this year’s delegation, contact Emily Kane (Assistant Director, Campus Ministry - firstname.lastname@example.org) or Pat Cassidy (Assistant Director, CCSJ - email@example.com).
+For more information about joining this year’s delegation, contact Emily Kane (Assistant Director, Campus Ministry - firstname.lastname@example.org) or Abbie Flanagan (Assistant Director, CCSJ - email@example.com).